By Msindisi Fengu

 Under Khama’s presidency, Botswana had been hailed for being a stable democracy.

-However, the situation has recently destabilised under President Mokgweetsi Masisi ahead of the country’s general elections, set to take place in October.
+However, the situation has recently destabilised under President Mokgweetsi Masisi (pictured left) ahead of the country’s general elections, set to take place in October.

 At the centre of this instability has been political bickering between Masisi and Khama, who has publicly pronounced his support for ex-foreign minister Pelonomi Venson-Moitoi to contest Masisi for the presidency of the governing Botswana Democratic Party (BDP).